 So, what gives, East Greenwich?
 Why all the excitement?

 The election of 2016 is one starting point but since town officials are aiming their ire at the EG Fire Department, it might be better to go back to 2013, when the town still had a Fire District, with its own governance and taxing authority.
-The Republican-led Town Council then decided the fire district should be consolidated with the town under the reasoning that having separate tax bills was unnecessary in such a small town – EG has around 13,000 residents – and that some amount of cost savings could be found through consolidation.
+The Republican-led Town Council then decided the fire district should be consolidated with the town under the reasoning that having separate taxing authorities was unnecessary in such a small town – EG has around 13,000 residents – and that some amount of cost savings could be found through consolidation.
 The council put the question to EG voters, who approved of the consolidation by a 2-to-1 margin in a nonbinding referendum.

 The governing fire district commissioners did not agree, but after months of meetings between the two governing bodies and permission from the General Assembly, the EG Fire District became the town fire department in 2014.
 Then Fire Chief Peter Henrikson retired and the deputy chief, Russell McGillivray, was hired to serve as chief.

 Just as that was happening, EG’s town manager since 1988, Bill Sequino, announced he was leaving to take a job with the state.
 Sequino had served as town manager for 25 years, accumulating just the right balance of longevity and good will by 2014 that his power was enviable.
 The Town Council named Police Chief Tom Coyle to serve as interim town manager.
 Coyle, who lived in Coventry, had started with the EGPD as a patrolman, working his way up through the ranks.
 When the interview process for a permanent town manager came along, Coyle threw his hat in the ring and the council hired him.